rudicarrilloypr/math-magicians/README.md

 # 📖  Math Magicians <a name="about-project"></a>

 **Math Magicians** is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to: Make simple calculations.
-Read a random math-related quote.

 ## 🛠 Built With <a name="built-with"></a>
 - React APP